OctopusSamples/SpaceCloner/docs/HowItWorks.md

 - Clone steps not found in the destination process
 - Leave existing steps as is
-- Clear out package references when cloning new steps
 - The source process is the source of truth for step order.
 It will ensure the destination deployment process order matches.
 It will then add additional steps found in the deployment process not found in the source to the end of the deployment process.

 ## Targets and Workers